OpenFreeEnergy/openfe/docs/guide/cli/quickrun.rst

     openfe quickrun transformation.json -d workdir/ -o workdir/results.json

 The ``-d`` / ``--work-dir`` flag controls where working files (checkpoints, trajectory data, etc...) are written.
-If it is ommited, the current directory will be used.
+If it is omitted, the current directory will be used.

 The ``-o`` flag controls where the results file will be written.
 If it is omitted,